Skip Trace & Locate Investigations

 OSINT, Public Records & Verification

-Modern skip tracing often involves open-source intelligence, public records, address history review, business records, property indicators, litigation history, online traces, and other lawful data points that help determine whether a lead is current or stale.
+Modern skip tracing often involves open-source intelligence, public records, address-history review, business records, property indicators, litigation history, online traces, and other lawful data points that help determine whether a lead is current or stale.
 Used properly, these sources help narrow ambiguity and strengthen verification.

 The important issue is not just access to information.
 It is interpretation.
 Similar names, old data, recycled phone numbers, fragmented profiles, and outdated address records can all create false confidence.
 Skilled locate work compares sources rather than treating one result as final.